Clariity/trackmap/README.md

-# Trackmamp - a data gathering tool enabling the analysis of people nearby
+# Trackmap - a data gathering tool enabling the analysis of people nearby